 You can use the markdown cells to make notes and document your code.

-Now, let’s implement a simple equation and print the result.
+Now, let’s implement an equation and print the result.
 Click Insert > Insert Cell Below to insert a cell.
 In this new cell, enter the following code:

 x = 2 y = x*x print(y)

 CTRL + ENTER, and the following will be the result:

 These are some relatively straightforward examples of what you can do with Jupyter Notebook.
 However, it is a very powerful application with many potential use cases.
 From here, you can add some Python libraries and use the notebook as you would with any other Python development environment.

 You should be now able to write reproducible Python code and text using the Jupyter Notebook running on a remote server.
 To get a quick tour of Jupyter Notebook, click Help in the top navigation bar and select User Interface Tour as shown here:

 If you’re interested, we encourage you to learn more about Jupyter Notebook by going through the Project Jupyter documentation.
 Additionally, you can build on what you learned in this tutorial by learning how to code in Python 3.